Hazardous Areas Classifications Explained

 Group A:

-Acetone, ammonia, ethyl alcohol, gasoline, methane, propane, or gases/vapors of similar hazards are present.
+Acetone, ammonia, ethyl alcohol, gasoline, methane, natural gas, propane, or gases/vapors of similar hazards are present.

 Group B: